andersgMSFT/powerAppsTest/README.md

 ## Example of development work flow
 1. Create a new branch based on master
-2. Run "Deploy solution from branch to your dev environment"
+2. Run "Deploy solution from branch" to your dev environment
 3. Log in to make.powerapps.com and make the changes you want
-4. Run "Get latest solution changes" in your dev branch
+4. Run "Get latest solution changes" in the branch
 5. Create a PR with you changes
+6. Done